z3ntu/lucaweiss.eu_source/content/post/2024-11-17-Amsterdam-Tbilisi.md

 single ticket available anymore for that day to Ankara.

 So two other possibilities to get to Ankara that came to mind: Finding a bus or a ride-share.
-While there's plenty of busses going this route, they all depart from various stations in Istanbul and finding one that leaves reasonably close to where I was (Söğütlüçeşme) wasn't super obvious.
+While there's plenty of buses going this route, they all depart from various stations in Istanbul and finding one that leaves reasonably close to where I was (Söğütlüçeşme) wasn't super obvious.
 And since I didn't feel like sitting in a bus for many hours that day I decided to try out BlaBlaCar, a